splunk/appinspect-cli-action/README.md

 name_of_manual_check_2:
   comment: 'your comment'
 ```
-please note that names of validated manual checks should be aligned with those from appinspect output and your comment can't be empty.
+please note that names of validated manual checks should be aligned with those from `result_file` and your comment can't be empty.
 ### running the job
 When job is ran with manual tag it scans the package with appinspect and searches for manual checks.
 In next step compares appinspect's results with `.app-vetting.yaml` if any check wasn't reviewed and isn't in `.app-vetting.yaml` then the job fails.
 #### downloading manual checks markdwon